 Other products that aren’t necessarily food for you that your dog should stay away from include uncooked yeast dough, seeds and pits from fruit, raw potato, cooked bones, apple cores, alcohol, caffeine, and human medicine.
-Don’t let your dog anywhere near these products, as they are toxic and can lead to potential poisoning and death.
+Don’t let your dog anywhere near these products, as they are toxic and can lead to potential poisoning, choking, gastrointestinal issues, and death.
 Stick to a diet approved by your vet, or research some healthy foods that you can share with your dog.
 Resist that cute face and keep most of your human food to yourself.

 What other foods should be added to the list?
 Let us know in the comments below!